Tashar02/Tashar02/README.md

 </p>

 ## Some minor info about myself
 I'm from Bangladesh.
-I started my journey of android linux kernel development from 2021.
+I started android linux kernel development since 2021.
 It's been a fun journey.
 Let's see how far this takes me.

 ## My devices
 - Mi A2 (jasmine_sprout).